marciosbraga/SOC-LABS/SOC-LAB-004 – Threat Hunting with Sysmon/README.md

 > **Why was this alert generated?**
 >
 > Wazuh detected the execution of the command `net localgroup administrators`, which is commonly associated with the **Discovery** phase of the MITRE ATT&CK framework.
-Attackers frequently use this command after gaining access to a system to identify users with administrative privileges.
+Threat actors frequently execute this command to enumerate privileged local accounts after gaining initial access.
 >
 > **What evidence was collected?**
 >
-> The investigation gathered the executed command, process image, parent process, user context, timestamp, detection rule, severity level, and MITRE ATT&CK mapping.
+> The investigation analyzed the executed command, process image, parent process, user context, command line, timestamps, Sysmon Event ID, detection rule, severity level, and MITRE ATT&CK mapping.
 >
 > **What was investigated?**
 >
-> The process hierarchy (`net.exe → net1.exe`), the executed command, the user account, and the execution context were analyzed to determine whether the activity represented normal administrative behavior or potential attacker reconnaissance.
+> The parent-child process relationship (`net.exe → net1.exe`), execution context, user identity, and command purpose were reviewed to determine whether the activity represented normal system administration or attacker reconnaissance.
 >
 > **What led to the final decision?**
 >
-> The command was intentionally executed by the legitimate user **Marcio-Braga\yukem** during a controlled laboratory exercise.
-No additional suspicious behavior, persistence mechanisms, privilege escalation, or indicators of compromise were identified.
+> The command was intentionally executed by the legitimate user **Marcio-Braga\yukem** during a controlled SOC laboratory exercise.
+No additional suspicious behavior or indicators of compromise were observed before or after the event.
 >
 > **Final Decision**
 >
 > The alert was classified as a **Benign True Positive**.
-Wazuh correctly detected a behavior commonly associated with attacker reconnaissance; however, the surrounding context confirmed that the activity was legitimate.
+Wazuh correctly detected a behavior associated with attacker reconnaissance, while the surrounding context confirmed that the activity was legitimate.

 ---

 ## Lessons Learned

-This investigation demonstrates that not every alert generated by a SIEM represents malicious activity.
+This investigation demonstrates that not every SIEM alert represents malicious activity.

-Commands such as **net localgroup administrators** are legitimate Windows administrative utilities but are also frequently used during the **Discovery** phase of cyber attacks.
+Administrative commands such as **net localgroup administrators** are legitimate Windows utilities but are also commonly abused during adversary reconnaissance.

-A SOC analyst should never rely solely on the detection rule.
-Instead, the investigation must consider:
+A SOC analyst should never base a conclusion solely on the triggered detection rule.

+Instead, the investigation should always correlate:

 - User context
 - Parent process
+- Process image
 - Command line
 - Process purpose
 - MITRE ATT&CK mapping
 - Overall execution context

-Only after correlating these elements is it possible to determine whether escalation is necessary.
+Only after correlating all available evidence can an analyst accurately determine whether escalation is required.

 ---

 ## Key Takeaway

-> **A SIEM generates alerts based on behavior, not intent.**
+> **A SIEM detects behaviors—not intentions.**
 >
-> The responsibility of a SOC analyst is to investigate the surrounding context, correlate the available evidence, and determine whether the observed behavior represents legitimate administrative activity or a genuine security incident.
+> The role of a SOC analyst is to investigate the surrounding context, correlate multiple sources of evidence, and determine whether the observed behavior represents legitimate administrative activity or an actual security incident.